QuinnNgo97/Project-1/README.md

 ### Customer Base Trends Analysis

-Revenue by Customer Segment: Mid-income customers make up 51% of the customer base and account for 54% of the $402M revenue, highlighting their significant contribution.
+- **Revenue by Customer Segment**: Mid-income customers make up 51% of the customer base and account for 54% of the $402M revenue, highlighting their significant contribution.

-Regional Highlights: The UK leads with $131M from 25.4K customers, followed by the USA with $115.7M from 26.1K customers.
+- **Regional Highlights**: The UK leads with $131M from 25.4K customers, followed by the USA with $115.7M from 26.1K customers.
 Together, these two regions contribute 61% of total revenue.

-Gender and Age Spending: Males, primarily aged 18–25, spent $249M (62% of revenue), making them the largest spending group, while females in the same age range contributed $153M (38% of revenue).
+- **Gender and Age Spending**: Males, primarily aged 18–25, spent $249M (62% of revenue), making them the largest spending group, while females in the same age range contributed $153M (38% of revenue).

 The largest and most valuable customer group is mid-income males aged 18–25, especially in regions like the UK and the USA.
 These findings highlight the need to tailor marketing and engagement strategies toward this demographic to further capitalize on their spending potential.